It's perhaps no surprise to learn that the next update is expected in November 2020. Here's everything we know so far.

 This is expected to work in a similar way to what we've seen on smartphones, recommending large, rarely used or backed up files to be deleted from your hard drive.

-In an official blog post, Microsoft also said it would prevent the deletion of items in the downloads folder if it's to a cloud storage provider.
+In an official blog post, Microsoft also said it would prevent the deletion of items in the downloads folder if it's already saved to a cloud storage provider.
 Windows 10's File Explorer can sync directly to the likes of OneDrive and Google Drive, but it means accidental deletions usually apply across all your devices.

 Of course, the priority for Microsoft is to ensure the November 2020 update is as stable as it possibly can be.
 The May update has been plagued with issues since launch, leading the likes of Tom's Guide to label it 'a disaster'.

 We'll update this article as and when more is known about the next major Windows 10 update.
 For news on the most recent feature update, read our guide to the Windows 10 May 2020 update.